acoutts/eosio-account-csv-plugin/README.md

 # EOSIO Account CSV Plugin
-This plugin is designed to monitor on-chain transfer activity of specified accounts and export in CSV format the transfer activity.
-The CSV format is designed to fit cointracking.info for tax reporting purposes.
-There is currently no way to import EOS transactions on cointracking.info so I created this plugin to automate manual recording of transactions.
+This plugin monitors accounts on EOSIO blockchains to automatically export a CSV file of each account's activity for tax reporting purposes.
+The CSV format is configured to import directly into cointracking.info to prevent the need to manually input transactions.
+I created this plugin to automate the current manual process of tracking EOS transactions for anyone who needs to track all of their transactions for tax purposes.

 ## Building the plugin [Install on your nodeos server]
 1. Copy `account_csv_plugin` folder to `<eosio-source-dir>/plugins/` You should now have `<eosio-source-dir>/plugins/account_csv_plugin`